- What is the 10 year rule on long residence?

 The “half of life” rule for under 25s

-Immigration Rule 276ADE(1)(v) allow applicants aged between 18 and 24 years old who have spent half of their life living continuously in the UK to apply for leave to remain.
+Appendix Private Life allow applicants aged between 18 and 24 years old who have spent half of their life living continuously in the UK to apply for leave to remain.
+Successful applicants can ask to be granted 30 or 60 months leave, and will be eligible for indefinite leave after 60 months’ lawful residence in the UK.

 However, applications can still be refused on the basis of too many absences from the UK during that time or on various public good grounds.